kpinjari/service-discovery/README.md

  retailChannel.somedomain.com/funding -> services deposits related functionality
 </pre>

 First of all we deploy the RetailChannel application.
-And then we create a User Provided Service with the url of the RetailChannel application.
+The team responsible of this service are also who create a User Provided Service with the url of the RetailChannel application.

 <pre>
 cf cups accountService -p '{"uri":"retailchannel.somedomain.com/account", "tag":"WebService"}'